Do I have to be gay?

-During the regular season, we practice on Tuesdays and Thursdays from 7:00PM to 9:00PM at Cricket Hill (Wilson and Lake Shore Drive).
-We also have a team workout at Urban Athlete in the Ravenswood neighborhood on Wednesdays at 8:00PM, and Saturdays at 1:00PM.
+During the regular season, we practice on Tuesdays and Thursdays from 7:00PM to 9:00PM at Cricket Hill or Clarendon Park (Wilson and Lake Shore Drive), depending on the time of year.
+We also have the occasional extended Captains’ Practice during regular season on Saturdays without scheduled games.

 When is your regular season?

-Our fall season runs from late August through mid-November and our spring season from late March to late May.
+Our fall season runs from late August through mid-November and our spring season from mid-March to late May.

 When and where are matches?

 During the regular season, matches are usually on Saturdays, traditionally starting at 1:00pm.
 We typically require all players to be at the pitch and ready for warm up an hour prior to the start time.

 We primarily play home matches at Diversey Harbor.
 Away matches are usually within 2 hours of the city (though occasionally they can be as far away as Peoria).
 We do play matches against other Midwest clubs that sometimes involve overnight stays as well – all part of the experience of playing rugby.
 We typically have our match schedule posted 4-6 weeks before the first match to ensure that you have plenty of time to plan accordingly.